-Today we have an interview with Carla.
+Today we have an interview with Lita.
 She placed 6th in the Open Category Level 1 in the latest Venus Index Contest.

 Check out her pictures:

-Carla was always pretty active.
-She did mountain biking, swimming and even tried running marathons.
+Lita was always pretty active.
+She did mountain biking, rock climbing, swimming and even tried running marathons.